Misopates orontium aka Corn Snapdragon

 Corn Snapdragon, Lesser Snapdragon, Small Snapdragon, Weasel's Snout, Linearleaf Snapdragon

-How to care for Corn Snapdragon
+How difficult is it to take care of Corn Snapdragon

 With its straightforward care requirements, Corn Snapdragon is a hassle-free plant that anyone can enjoy.